 Welcome to Balcatta Kindergarten.
 We hope that you and your child will enjoy the year at Balcatta Primary School.
-At Balcatta Primary School we have two four/five year old groups, with a 5 day fortnight (= 2.5 days per week).

 Your child’s time at Kindergarten establishes the foundation of his/her school adjustment, academic learning and socialisation.
 Our carefully planned program enables the child to develop physically, socially, emotionally and intellectually by participating in group and individual experiences.
 Each phase of the program is vital to help children:

 - follow directions;